NateHan/Travel-Recommendations/Chicago/README.md

 - <ins>Au Cheval</ins>: Often rated as one of the best burgers in the country.
 Simple burger with an egg on it with great quality.
 Be warned - they don't take reservations, and wait times can be 2+ hours at prime time.
 Get there right when they open (5ish?) or  it's downtown adjacent - so a tip is to go put your name in, then grab a cocktail/drinks at a nearby bar that are plentiful near its only location.
 - <ins>Small Cheval</ins>: A fast-casual version of the primetime location.
 They only serve 3 things on the menu, and they're all good.
 Somewhat pricey for fast-casual, but worth it!
 - <ins>Kuma's</ins>: A death-metal themed bar with creative, gigantic burgers.
 It used to be THE best, but since it expanded it has dropped a bit in quality.
-Still good and noteworthy, and a fun experience, if you're in to the "alt" scene: the music will be loud, and campy horror movies are often playing on TV's throughout the bar.
+Still good and noteworthy, and a fun experience, if you're in to the "alt" scene.
+The music will be loud, and campy horror movies are often playing on TV's throughout the bar.
 Don't sleep on the mac and cheese.
 - <ins>The Loyalist</ins>: a fancy restaurant that serves tons of other pricey stuff, but their burger is all I care about - I have no idea if the other food is good or not...

 ### Other Great Spots

-#### Downtown
+#### Downtown/River North

 - <ins>Ramen-San</ins>: quality Ramen spot with a fun vibe
 - <ins>Quartino Restaurant</ins>: reasonably priced, unassuming Italian food with unexpectedly fantastic quality.
 - <ins>Ema</ins>: Creative and tasty mediterranean small-plates.
 They had a lunch hot-bar back in the day that was also fantastic, not sure if it is running post-COVID...

-#### Others
+- <ins>Miller's Pub</ins>: classic Chicago art-deco dinner spot in the heart of the loop.
+Has a large menu with traditional American pub fare, nothing fancy, but fun.

+### Other Great Eats

 - <ins>Wasabi</ins>: The best Ramen I've ever had, located in Logan Square.
 They have other similar but different locations in River West and Lincoln Square now.
+The pork buns and brussel sprouts are also killer appetizer options.
 - <ins>Cho Sun Ok</ins> - incredible Korean BBQ in Lincoln Square.
 Small place, you may wait in a line for 20-45 min, outside (Winter beware).
 It's always slammed, and the servers aren't there to coddle you - so don't be put off if they aren't buddy-buddy.
+- <ins>Virtue</ins> - upscale soul food in Hyde Park.
+All creative but tasty comfort food, and ends up just being a fun meal, especially if your group is in to sharing items.

 ## Drinks

-#### Downtown
+#### Downtown/River North

 - <ins>Arbella</ins>: Creative, theatrically-smoky cocktails.
 Fun spot, tasty drinks.
 Food is serviceable but forgettable.
 It can be a bit loud in certain parts, sit in the back for a more conversation-friendly vibe.
-- <ins>Three Dots and a Dash</ins>: Mildly-famous tiki bar.
+- <ins>Three Dots and a Dash</ins>: Chicago-famous tiki bar.
 I've never been but have heard great things.
 - <ins>Cindy's Rooftop</ins>: Amazing views and pricey but decent cocktails.
 I've heard the food is really good, but you need a reservation far in advance.
 Bar is walk-up though.
 - <ins>Chicago Athletic Club</ins> - Same building as Cindy's but slightly less fancy.
 Cozy vibe with a fun "game room" (Bacci, darts, pool, etc) area in the back that can be hoppin at happy hours or weekends.

 #### River West/Fulton Market

-- <ins>The Aviary</ins>: a cocktail version of the fanciest restaurnt in town.
-Pretty good - not the absolute best IMO.
+- <ins>The Aviary</ins>: a cocktail version of the only 3 Michelin Star Restaurnt in town.
+Interesting mixes with an emphasis on presentation.
+Need a reservation, can probably do 1 week out for non-primetime days, longer for weekends.
+Pricey, individual cocktails are $25-40ish, or they have a 3-drink prix-fixe for $75.
-- <ins>Booze Box/Sushi Dokku</ins>: Speakesy entrance in an alley.
+- <ins>Booze Box/Sushi Dokku</ins>: Speakesy entrance in an alley, but the restaurant has a regular street-entrance.
 Very good drinks and very good sushi.
-You need a reservation but if you don't mind sitting at the bar something usually opens up quickly
+You need a reservation but if you don't mind sitting at the bar something usually opens up quickly.

 #### Others